-The digital banking system market is as hot as summer in Atlanta as witnessed by NCR’s acquisition of D3 Technology last week.
-Privately held D3 was owned primarily by several of its larger mid-size bank clients the likes of First Tennessee, Arvest, TCF and recently signed Zions Bank.
+The digital banking software market is as hot as summer in Atlanta as witnessed by NCR’s acquisition of D3 Technology last week.
+Privately held D3 was owned primarily by several of its larger mid-size bank customers the likes of First Tennessee, Arvest, TCF and recently signed Zions Bank.
 Terms of the deal were not disclosed, but our sources tell us it had 100% D3 shareholder approval.
 While vendor mergers tend to go wrong more often than they go right, the Cornerstone team sees little fallout risk with this deal and actually believes it’s indicative of some renewed energy and competitive spirit at NCR under new leadership.

-Although NCR asserts there is “virtually no market overlap” between its now two solutions, there are a few DI clients (not to mention prospects) above $10-15 billion that one could consider a least a little bit of overlap.
+Although NCR asserts there is “virtually no market overlap” between its now two solutions, there are a few DI customers (not to mention prospects) above $10-15 billion that one could consider a least a little bit of overlap.
 The key difference here isn’t the bank’s size but the bank’s desire for an on-prem or at least dedicated-hosted option like D3 for some purpose that calls for significant tailoring beyond what could presumably be achieved with an outsourced, multi-tenant solution like DI.

 According to Cornerstone’s digital/mobile banking guru Tim Daley, “D3 wins points for getting some historically conservative banks to sign up for a surprisingly aggressive big bet purchase with a small startup type of company with few clients.”